kubernetes-sigs/gateway-api/geps/gep-91/index.md

 	This approach delegates client authorization to the backend and introduce a significant security risk.
 It should be used in testing environments or on a temporary basis in non-testing environments.
     When `FrontendValidationModeType` is changed from `AllowValidOnly` to `AllowInsecureFallback` the `InsecureFrontendValidationMode` condition MUST be set to `True` with Reason `ConfigurationChanged` on gateway.
-	This condition remains set to `True` even if `FrontendValidationModeType` is later changed back to `AllowValidOnly`.
+	This condition is removed as soon as `FrontendValidationModeType` is changed back to `AllowValidOnly`.

 * Introduce a `ObjectReference` structure that can be used to specify `caCertificateRefs` references.
 * Invalid `caCertificateRefs` directly affect the `ResolvedRefs` and `Accepted` conditions of the targeted listeners.
-  A listener is considered targeted if and only if it is serving HTTPS and either its port  matches the port of the per-port configuration, or it is using the default configuration.
+  * **For a `perPort` configuration**: A listener is considered targeted if and only if it serves HTTPS and its port matches the port specified in the per-port configuration.
+  * **For the `default` configuration**: A listener is considered targeted if and only if it serves HTTPS and its port does not match any of the per-port configurations.
   This behavior is important to ensure that when all CA certificates are invalid, listeners do not implicitly fall back to skipping client certificate verification.

 ### Impact on listeners